Lilly’s Story

 Challenges ahead

 She passed that challenge, giving her the confidence to eat sesame products and ingredients freely.
 I am comforted that my daughter.
 Nearly 17 years old and planning for college.
 It is safer globally thanks to OIT and Children’s allergy tests.
 But families like mine who commit to long-term treatment never forget the “why” Why did we start OIT in the first place??
-Because of that, as sesame is in the headlines, I encourage all food allergy families to be familiar with the symptoms of a sesame allergy, the ways sesame can be listed as an ingredient, and, most importantly, consider updated testing and proactive.
+Because of that, as sesame is in the headlines, I encourage all families to be familiar with the symptoms when your child is allergic to sesame, the ways sesame can be listed as an ingredient, and, most importantly, consider updated screening and proactive.